 - The wrists, elbows, and shoulders should be straight and perpendicular to the floor.

 - Center the head in a neutral position with eyes looking at the floor.

 - With an exhalation, arch the spine up towards the ceiling.

 - Release the head towards the floor without forcing the chin towards the chest.

 - Come back to the initial tabletop position while inhaling slowly.

-Benefits: Relaxes and stretches the spine, neck, torso and the organs of the abdomen
+Possible benefits: Relaxes and stretches the spine, neck, torso, and the organs of the abdomen

 Caution: If your kid faces difficulty while rounding their upper back, lay a hand above and between the shoulder blades for support.

 Bend the back like a bow and open the chest and shoulders with the bow pose.